guelfoweb/sentenza/README.md

 To address this challenge, I wrote a Python library (sentenza), still in an experimental phase, that aims to optimize the text chunking process.
 The project was born from the need to have a tool that tries to efficiently split the text and that also offers a visual analysis of the distribution of sentences to support more informed decisions on chunking parameters.

 The entire process is strictly linked to the tokenizer used.
 Correct identification of sentence boundaries is essential to apply effective chunking strategies.
-In this case, the sentence adopts a simple approach on texts already extracted from documents, generating a graph useful for analyzing the length distribution and adjusting the segmentation parameters.
+In this case, `sentenza` adopts a simple approach on texts already extracted from documents, generating a graph useful for analyzing the length distribution and adjusting the segmentation parameters.

 ## The Challenge